Characters: X-Men80s Members

 - Did You Just Punch Out Cthulhu?: Galactus.
 And technically, one time Rachel's own consciousness was in a coma while the Phoenix took him on.

-- Facial Markings: Her Hound marks are either tattoos or scars, depending on the writer/artist.
+- Facial Markings: Her Hound marks are either tattoos or scars, depending on the writer/artist, not to mention the Phoenix tattoo that flares up when she uses her powers.

 - Fanservice Pack: By the time Excalibur was formed, she was insanely hot (but that's Alan Davis for you).